SynapseCarbon/caddy-simple-stats/README.md

 ## FrankenPHP Docker Build Example

 In this example, I've added the module to a [FrankenPHP](https://frankenphp.dev/) Docker container.
 FrankenPHP is based on Caddy and provides a single container to use Caddy but also run PHP based websites.
+You may not need some of the PHP extensions and supporting libraries.

 **Dockerfile:**
 ~~~